 Figure 6: When switching to Differential mode, you will be prompted to configure the differential range in counts

 In Differential mode, SAACR_DataChecker displays coloured blocks for each data reading that represent the difference between the counts recorded in the initial data reading and each other reading in the data set.
 It is primarily used to identify shifts in sensor output that can sometimes occur in MEMS acceleration sensors.
 A sensor shift is identified by a sudden change in the counts returned by a sensor in a single axis.
 The count changes that occur in sensor shifts are consistent in magnitude and typically remain stable at a new level after they occur.
 Graphically, they appear as a sudden change in the colour at a specific elevation, occurring only in a single axis.
-Once identified, a single-axis sensor shift of 40 counts or more can typically be corrected with SAACR_raw2data's eXYZ correction.
+Once identified, a single-axis sensor shift of 40 counts or more can typically be corrected with SAACR_raw2data's Bias Shift adjustment (formerly known as eXYZ adjustment).

 Figure 7: A raw data file open in Differential mode - The sudden change in counts that appears in only the X-axis at segment 22 indicates a sensor shift